 Display your cluster file

 Congratulations, you now have a basis to automate your keyword research and content strategies!

 Feel free to try different clustering by changing the “0.90” of kclusters and enrich your script with, for example, taking inspiration from the features presented in the Web2day video.

-PS: If you want to quickly develop your skills in R programming and data science, do not hesitate to register at the next Data SEO Labs training.
+PS: If you want to quickly develop your skills in data science for SEO, do not hesitate to register at the next Labs on Mars training.